tyeth/serialfruit-connect-bookmarklet/README.md

 ### Prerequisites

+- A device (running circuitpython?) that supports serial communication.
+- Using web workflow requires any compatible browser
-- A web browser that supports the Web Serial API (e.g., Chrome, Edge).
+- Using USB-Serial or BLE requires a web browser that supports the Web Serial or BLE API
-- A device that supports serial communication.

-### Installation

-1. Clone the repository or download the project files.
-2. Open the `index.html` file in a web browser.
+_If you have problems then try a Chromium based web browser (e.g., Chrome, Edge)._

 ### Usage